ben-xD/foodprint/react-native-app/README.md

 - Run on android: npm run android
 - Run on iOS:
     - execute `cd ios; pod install; cd..`
+    - **Note:** After these dependencies change to because of further development, you might get dependency errors.
+First port of call is to run the above command.
     - npm run ios

 - TODO add steps for running on a physical Android or Apple device